XRSec/Oracle_Java_Docker/README.md

 ## Customer Support

 Oracle offers support for JDK 17, JDK 11, and JDK 8 (Server JRE) when running on certified operating systems in a container.
 For additional details on the JDK Certified System Configurations, please refer to the [Oracle Java SE Certified System Configuration Pages](https://www.oracle.com/technetwork/java/javaseproducts/documentation/index.html#sysconfig).
+> XRSec has the right to modify and interpret this article.
+If you want to reprint or disseminate this article, you must ensure the integrity of this article, including all contents such as copyright notice.
+Without the permission of the author, the content of this article shall not be modified or increased or decreased arbitrarily, and it shall not be used for commercial purposes in any way